 How much prime rib will you need?

 This will ultimately depend on how big a feast you’re making.
-The rule of thumb is 1/2 pound if it’s a feast, 3/4 pound if it’s a dinner with a few sides and 1 pound if there’s just a side to go with it.
+The rule of thumb is 1/2 pound if it’s a feast, 3/4 pound if it’s a dinner with a few sides and 1 pound if there’s just one side to go with it.

 Think about what you’ll be serving.
 How many appetizers?
 How long will people be there before you sit down to eat?
 If guests arrive an hour before dinner and you have a huge spread of appetizers, people are going to be half-full before they even sit down.
-If you have one cheese and cracker tray and it’s two hours until dinner, they might be a bit more hungry.
+If you have one cheese and cracker tray and it’s two hours until dinner, they might be a bit more hungrier.

 Having said all that, I usually go for a pound per person (unless I’m feeding 20 people, of course).
-I do that because I absolutely LOVE the leftovers from a boneless prime rib.
+I do that because I absolutely LOVE the leftovers from a boneless prime rib recipe.
 We make garlic bread and use that for the bread on a prime rib sandwich with horseradish cream (YES, it’s as good as it sounds)!

 What is prime rib called at the grocery store?